Coderx-Gamer/shulker-dupe/README.md

 # Shulker Dupe
-A client-side fabric mod that makes it easier to perform the shulker dupe.
+A client-side mod that makes it easier to perform the shulker dupe.

 ---
 # Mod Info: